ANY SUNDAY YEAR-ROUND

 VOLUNTEER PROJECT SUMMARIES

 The core of the sample overseas school trip with PMGY to South Africa will be centred around the volunteering schedule and making a positive impact in the local community.
 The core projects within the sample itinerary that students will be completing volunteer work in is childcare.
 It is important to note that we also have English Teaching and Big 5 Wildlife Reserve volunteer opportunities in South Africa.
-As a result, should you wish to tailor your volunteer schedule to include these aspects then this can easily be arranged.
+As a result, your volunteer schedule can be tailored to include these aspects.
 Consequently, the sample itinerary and volunteer options included within can be amended to a bespoke South Africa expedition for your school.

 Childcare & Renovation – It is estimated that 80% of young children in South Africa’s townships do not have access to early childhood development education.
 As a result, many lack the support required to develop to their full potential.
 Since the end of Apartheid in 1994, poor government funding and flawed policies have hit the most vulnerable South Africans hardest.
 For instance, many of the problems for South Africa’s poorest have been exacerbated.